lee-pham/openCV-tracking/README.md

 *Currently in progress: Auto upper and lower bound HSV selection*
 >In the `/clickdrag/` folder, I have uploaded two files that involve openCV's `HighGUI` modules.
 It involves creating a rectangular overlay by clicking and dragging the mouse around the Region of Interest (ROI).

->For the static edition, an initial copy of the image is made, so when a new mouse callback occurs, the image will be reset to the original, and a new rectangle will be drawn using the initial point, and the current mouse position.
+>For the static edition, an initial copy of the image is made, so when a new mouse callback occurs, the image will be reset to the original, and a new rectangle will be drawn.
 Having the copy, and recalling the copy prevents rectangles being overwritten on an image with rectanles already on it.

 >For videos, a different approach had to be taken as a new image is being constantly written at all times.
 The copy method was foregoed and drawing the rectangles had to be moved to the main video loop.
 Essentially, a rectangle is constantly being drawn at all times, as opposed to a rectangle being drawn once, with the same image being constantly displayed.